-We also recognise the gendered nature of peer-on-peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators).
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+We also recognise the gendered nature of peer-on-peer However, all peer-on-peer abuse is unacceptable and will be taken seriously.

 Most cases of pupils hurting other pupils will be dealt with under our school's Behaviour Policy, Anti- Bullying Policy and the Peer On Peer Abuse guidance but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour: